 Classroom: The program has a dedicated classroom used exclusively by the Physician Assistant students.
 Each student is provided with an individual desk and a comfortable executive chair.
 Audiovisual support is available for presentations.
-Faculty and students have access to the classroom computer, and the room is equipped with a secure wireless Internet connection for personal laptop computer use.
+Faculty and students have access to the classroom computer, and the room is equipped with a secure wireless internet connection for personal laptop computer use.
 An assortment of printed medical sources (textbooks and PA journals) is maintained for easy reference.
-Access to the classroom (and other program dedicated resources described below) is provided to students on a 24/7 basis throughout the length of the program.
+Access to the classroom (and other program dedicated resources described below) is available to students at all times throughout the length of the program.

 Physical Assessment Labs: Six individual physical assessment rooms are equipped like typical outpatient clinic examination rooms to provide skills in patient interviewing and physical examination techniques.
 There is also a room that simulates an Emergency Department in which to practice emergency and inpatient skills.
-Students practice physical assessment on trained patient models during the two semesters of the didactic program.
+Students practice physical assessment on each other and standardized patients during the didactic year.

 Clinical Skill Equipment, Simulators, and Mannequins: The program has and continues to acquire an assortment of clinical skills equipment, patient simulators, and anatomic mannequins that assist students in learning and practicing important physical assessment, diagnostic, life-saving interventional, and therapeutic skills.
 These resources must NOT be removed from the classroom.
-Students have access to all of these training materials on a 24/7 basis.
-(Among the resources available are simulators used to provide practice performing lumbar puncture (LP) procedures, chest tube insertions, cricothyroidotomy, pericardiocentesis, intraosseous infusions, nasogastric intubations, and endotracheal intubation.)
+Students have access to all of these training materials during the corresponding course and upon request.